FlawlessNa/Legends/README.md

 - [ ] Implement kill switch as part of fail safes and discord commands
  - [ ] Add a callback on user-messages to confirm action (such as writing to chat) properly made
 - [ ] Enabling/Disabling of DecisionMakers - implement ability to use class' MRO to enable/disable decision makers

-### Pathing
-- [ ] refactoring of movement_mechanics to be cleaner
-- [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
-- [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)
-- [ ] Look into game files to reverse engineer movements for better precision
-  - Can definitely use VRTop, VRLeft, VRBottom, VBRRight to convert minimap coordinates into actual map coordinates
-- [ ] (least priority) Rotation decision maker cancels itself when stray too far from path

 ### Other
 - [ ] Kill switches that either: